 The Department of Geosciences at the University of West Georgia offers programs of study focusing on planet earth, our natural and built environments, and how societies interact with and alter the biophysical world.
 We are a welcoming, student-centered department with challenging programs of study that span a wide range of subject matter and techniques.
 Our programs emphasize hands-on learning and take students out of the classroom into the field whenever possible.
-All students are required to complete independent research and many present their research results at regional and national conferences.
 For more information, please see more detailed descriptions of our offerings in Geology, Geography, GIS and the Environment.
 To declare a major in any of the Geosciences fields, come visit our office in Callaway 148.

 You can now follow us on twitter.
 Follow all important Geosciences news, updates, and words of encouragement here: @UWGgeo

 The influential journal of Foreign Affairs, which deems itself as "the leading forum for serious discussion of American foreign policy and global affairs" has written a positive review for a recently published book, co-written by Dr. Hannes Gerhardt, asscoiate professor of Geography at UWG.
 The review states, "Contesting the Arctic is one of the most significant recent works of Arctic scholarship….By presenting and assessing how hundreds of individuals involved in Arctic policy formulation perceive the region, the book gives readers unparalleled insight into its current state and future….The work is a must-read for those interested in the High North and international affairs generally.”
 The whole review is available here: (https://www.foreignaffairs.com/reviews/2015-08-20/arctic-race-wasnt)